Environmental Public Health Tracking: Asthma Data

 Number of emergency department visits for asthma

 These data include emergency department visits for asthma and are collected from emergency room visit discharge records.
 Emergency department visits resulting in subsequent hospitalization are also included.
-Federally funded hospitals (for example, Veteran's Administration [VA] hospitals, which are exempt from state reporting requirements) are not included in these data.
+Federally funded hospitals (for example, Veteran's Administration (VA) hospitals, which are exempt from state reporting requirements) are not included in these data.
 This measure includes emergency department visits with an ICD-9 code of 493 or ICD-10 code of J45 in the principal diagnosis field.
 Data are suppressed for counties with fewer than five visits to protect confidentiality.
 However, counties with zero cases are not suppressed.
 Please note that counts are a statistically-limited way to consider emergency department visits because they do not allow for accurate comparison between counties.
 Counties with higher populations, such as Milwaukee, will have more emergency department visits simply because they have more people.
 An age-adjusted rate is a better measure for true comparison between counties.

-Prior to 2018, the county variable in the emergency department (ED) data was assigned based on the zip code of the residence of the patient.
+Prior to 2018, the county variable in the ED data was assigned based on the zip code of the residence of the patient.
 In cases where a zip code spanned more than one county, the ED visit was placed into the county with the higher population.
 Beginning in 2018, geocoded data became available in Wisconsin ED visit data, which allows for a more accurate determination of county of residence.
 The new block group variable is the geocoded latitude/longitude of the patient’s residential address.
 The first five digits of the block group variable are used to determine the Wisconsin county.
 Due to this change, caution should be used when comparing county-level data prior to 2018 with data from 2018 onward.

 Crude rates of emergency department visits for asthma per 10,000 people